Then his wife said to him (job), “Do you still hold fast to your integrity? Curse God and die!” (Job 2:9)

 This can happen to any of us.
 We all go through hard times, and it’s easy to speak poorly during those times.
 Be watchful of anyone speaking contrary to the Word, or speaking negatively in hard times.
 Be the person who speaks life, who speaks the truth, and speaks love.
 Allow God to use you to bring healing to others who are hurting, and to empower you to be a witness for His glory even while you are going through hard times.

-“The beauty and strength of a marriage, business partnership or friendship is that often when one is weak, the other is strong.”
+“The beauty and strength of a marriage is that often when one is weak, the other is strong.”

-Heavenly Father, Thank You for empowering us through Your Spirit to speak life and blessing even during hard times.
+Heavenly Father, Thank You for empowering us through Your Spirit to speak life and blessings to others even during the hard times.
 Help us to be loving when it’s someone else hurting, and help us to speak wisely when we are hurting.
 We lift up to You all those in our life going through difficult situations, and ask You to use us to be a blessing in all of our relationships.
 In Jesus’ name, Amen.

 If you are in need of prayer for yourself or others, please Click Here